-LRT 210 3C/45 CH Railroad Pneumatics and Hydraulic Controls F Prerequisites: LRT 102, EE 101, EE 102

-This course introduces the basic components, controls and functions of railroad pneumatics and hydraulics.
+LRT 210 3C/45 CH Railroad Pneumatics and Hydraulic Controls F Prerequisites: LRT 102, EE 101, EE 102 and functions of railroad pneumatics and hydraulics.
 The course will include a review and discussion of the following topics: standard symbols, pumps, control valves, control assemblies, actuators, as well as maintenance procedures and control and switching devices.
 Basic railroad employee responsibilities and procedures for performing brake tests (pre-departure and en route) in accordance with federal and regional regulations are covered.